w3c/wot-binding-templates/registry-requirements.md

 - Technical submission mechanism.
 How does a binding get submitted?
    - We work with issues only.
 The information for the entry format is submitted as a list.
 This way, non-W3C members can submit a binding.
 Reviews from the custodian happen on the issue.
 The submitter is expected to answer until the custodian makes a PR to add the binding to the registry or change its status.
+   - A purpose built GitHub project for tracking submissions is used.
+When a submission comes in form an issue, it is automatically added to column "Binding Submitted".
+When the custodian and reviewers start looking at it, it goes to the "Under Review" column.
+If the review is in favour, the custodian makes the PR to add it to the registry and the issue goes to column "Accepted".
+If the review is not in favour, it goes to the column "Rejected".
+All these changes are reflected as comments in the original issue.
+- Technical Lifecycle Change Mechanism:
+- Status values: Initial -> Current -> Superseded or Obsolete
+  - Definitions:
+    - Initial: Document is correctly written but no implementation experience has been necessarily documented.
+    - Current: Custodian recommends it for new implementations and it has enough implementation experience
+    - Superseded: A previously "current" entry that is now superseded with a newer one
+    - Obsolete: Custodian does not recommend the usage of this binding
-   - DISCUSS: How is the review decision communicated?
+  - This is inspired by the TTWG Boilerplate
+  - Alternatives that can be reconsidered if needed:
+    - Initial: provisional, draft, in development
+    - Current: Final, Stable
-- Status values: Initial (alternatives: provisional, draft, in development) -> Current (alternatives: Stable) -> Deprecated (not preferred since it is still usable.
-Alternatives: Old, Outdated, Previous)
+    - Outdated: Old, Deprecated (not preferred since it is still usable), Previous, Obsolete.
+Also see <https://www.w3.org/policies/process/#RecsObs>
 - What are the requirements for transitioning from one value to another?
 See the "Requirements on the Submitted Document" section as well.
 - Versioning of registry entries (see https://github.com/w3c/wot/tree/main/registry-analysis#versioning)
   - Ege: We do not allow updates to a registry document's content.
 A new version of a binding is a resubmission and optional deprecation of the old one.
 However, new features need new implementations, so it is not a completely new registration.